Useful Notes: Quantum Physics

 One of the problems in working with quantum physics is the lack of commutation.
 Commutation is the rule of arithmetic that tells us that A × B = B × A. For quantum physics, this isn't always the case.
 For some properties, such as momentum and position, A × B ≠ B × A. This is the basis/result of uncertainty.
 AB − BA ≠ 0.
 For Schrödinger's wave equations, this lack of commutation was dealt with using complicated operators involving derivatives and the like, which took time to work through and, particularly for complicated systems, left many opportunities for human error.
 For Heisenberg's matrices, non-commutation is built right in.
 Matrix math is a class unto itself, but suffice it to say that the matrix equivalent of multiplication is not a commutative property and is much simpler than working in multi-variable calculus.
 Where the wave equations require you to do multivariable calculus, the matrix requires you to add, subtract, multiply, and divide.
 You'll still fill up a few pages with funny looking math, but it's much easier math.

 - Wave function collapse: Superposition tells us that a particle or system can exist in an indefinite (or definite) number of states.
-Until we look at a system, it exists in all of those states simultaneously, and to the degree determined by the amount of energy in the system and the energy of the states and the number of states and other factors.
+Until we attempt a measurement of a system, it exists in all of those states simultaneously, and to the degree determined by the amount of energy in the system and the energy of the states and the number of states and other factors.
 This condition is described by the wave function, which defines the states and their energies.
-Once we look at the system, however, the wave function collapses and the superposition of states is replaced by the system achieving a single defined state.
+Once we take a measurement of the system, however, the wave function collapses and the superposition of states is replaced by the system achieving a single defined state.
 This is known as collapsing the wave function and is part of the explanation behind the double-slit experiment (below).

 - Quantum Tunnelling, in which a particle can tunnel through a barrier.
 In classical physics, if you roll a ball up a hill without enough energy to get to the top, it won't get to the top, and thus won't go over the hill.
 In quantum physics, if you fire a particle at a barrier without enough energy to get through the barrier it can still get through the barrier.
 This is related to uncertainty; there's no such thing as a zero percent chance of something (and the corollary, there's no such thing as a 100 percent chance, after all a 0% chance of something happening, is a 100% chance of it not happening).
 You can't say something will never happen.
 The odds might be enormously small, but they're there.
 Put away the voodoo doll, this is for real.note This is how a number of technologies function, such as Scanning Tunneling Microscopes (STM); a probe is brought very close to the surface of something and a voltage applied that allows some electrons to tunnel through the space between the surface and the probe, which allows the microscope to get a very fine record of the surface.
 How fine?
 Individual atoms.